Inquire about the availability of documents in accessible formats.

 Signing Election Documents

-If you cannot sign your own name and have no other legal mark, make an "X," if possible, on the signature line.
-You must have another person sign as a witness.
+If you cannot sign your name and have no other legal mark that you use in place of signing your name, make an “X” or other simple mark, if possible, on the signature line.
+You must have another person both write your name near your mark and then sign as a witness.
+The person witnessing your mark must be at least 18 years old.

 You may use an approved signature stamp to sign your election documents.
 Click